cmccomb/do/src/lib/react/README.md

 - `plan_entries`: newline-delimited JSON plan rows (optional; planner-provided).
 - `plan_outline`: plain-text planner outline used to guide the loop.

+### Plan skip tracking

+When a planned step cannot run (for example, a tool is not permitted, the model emits an invalid action, or the loop detects a duplicate call), the loop records a skip reason and keeps the current plan index unchanged.
+Callers can inspect `plan_skip_reason` and `pending_plan_step` in the state to understand why a plan step was bypassed.

 ## Dependencies

 - bash 3.2+